ahx/openapi_first/README.md

 # POST /pets, { name: 'Oscar' }
 ```

 The resolver function is found via the [`operationId`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operation-object) attribute in your API description.
-If your operationId has dots like `Pets.find`, the resolver above would call `MyApi::Pets.find(params, req)`.

 These resolver functions are called with two arguments: